ManpreetKaur1101/MvcDoll/Readme.txt

  Firstly, I added a new Rating field in Model/Doll.cs afterthat I updated bind for both create and edit action in Dolls/Controller.cs.Moreover,I also update Rating field in all my templates inside views/Dolls then I changed my seeddata class so that it provides a value for new column in each new Doll .I also added migrations for new Rating column and run the browser to check the app and upto this its working well...............

+ part-9 (Add validation)
+ After adding validations rules to my Doll.cs file i run my app and try to create a link to add a new Doll and fill the form as invalides values which shows an error message.

+ part-10(Modifications)
+ I added new page name it as: About us,inside home page.In this i created view under the home folded and added file in it.Moreover,I modify the page and give a discription about my company.Afterthat I updated HomeController.cs with new view then I run my app and it is working well............It shows the result of my About us page.